sfuhrm/radiorecorder/README.md

   * `radiorecorder-xxx-bin.tar.gz`: A program-only archive in tar.gz format that requires a Java runtime installed on your system.
   * `radiorecorder-xxx-bin.zip`: A program-only archive in ZIP format that requires a Java runtime installed on your system.

-You can chose whether you prefer an installation with the runtime as a package or care for the Java runtime yourself.
+You can choose whether you prefer an installation with the runtime as a package or care for the Java runtime yourself.
 The latter makes sense when you're on Windows, Aarch64, X86, or some other system with no dedicated installer.

 ## Usage